 Various festivities are organized in all kinds of picturesque villages and towns.
 There are those who take you back to the Middle Ages.
 During the Easter days and the beginning of July you can visit Umbria Jazz.
 The first weekend of May there is the famous Calendimaggio in Assisi.
 Very nice, also for children is the Mercato delle Gaite in Bevagna.
 You can see all kinds of antique professions throughout the city.
 Recommended!

 Umbrian wine has a thousand-year history.
-Modern techniques have given them an enormous quality boost.
-The two typical Umbrian grapes that are used are the San Giovese for the red wines and the Grechetto grape for the white ones.
-The most famous grape is the Sagrantino from Montefalco with which a very beautiful red wine is made.
+Modern techniques have given them a huge quality boost.
+The two typically Umbrian grapes used are the San Giovese for the red wines and the Grechetto for the white ones.
+The most famous grape is the Sagrantino from Montefalco, which makes a very nice red wine.
 On request we organize wine tastings in the immediate vicinity of Polmone.

 The Umbrian cuisine is originally a farmhouse kitchen.
 The typical ingredients are predominantly pork, game, pigeon, duck, sheep truffle, lentils, red potato and spelled.
 You can eat delicious food everywhere in Umbria.
 But of course we can recommend a few extra good addresses.
 Also for taking cooking classes.